St Michael's Hamlet

 St Michael's Hamlet, also known as St Michael-in-the-Hamlet or simply St Michael's, is a suburb of Liverpool, Merseyside, England and a Liverpool City Council Ward.
 It is located to the south of the city, bordered by Dingle, Aigburth and Mossley Hill.

 History

 During the Georgian and Victoria era, St Michael's was a very wealthy parish, reflecting the wealth of the city of Liverpool.
 Its parish church, St Michael's, is of a cast-iron construction by John Cragg, who was also responsible for St George's and St Philip's churches in the city.

 Description

 It is a residential area to the west of Aigburth Road, near Sefton Park.
 Housing is a mix of semi-detached and terraced houses, with a few detached developments near the waterfront.
 St Michaels is part of Aigburth, an adjacent suburb which is larger.
 St Michael's Hamlet was designated a conservation area on 12 December 1968.

 Government

-The elected councillors for St. Michael's are Cllr Sarah Jennings, Cllr Tom Crone and Cllr Anna Key (Green Party).
-The area is in the Liverpool, Riverside Parliamentary constituency.
+The elected councillor for St Michael's is Tom Crone (Green Party).
+The area is in the Liverpool Wavertree parliamentary constituency.